Lee Roy Myers

 Lee Roy Myers (born in Montreal, Quebec) is a Canadian pornographic film director, producer, screenwriter, and one of the creators of WoodRocket.com.
 He started his career with New Sensations in 2009 and developed their A XXX Parody and Romance Series lines.

-He has directed and produced films for Adam & Eve, DreamZone Entertainment, Tom Byron Pictures, Zero Tolerance Entertainment, Hustler, Third Degree Films, Wicked Pictures, Capitol Entertainment Agency, Xenith, Full Spread Entertainment, Nightingale Pictures, Brazzers, Mofos, and his own production company, Goodnight Media.
+He has directed and produced films for Adam & Eve, DreamZone Entertainment, Tom Byron Pictures, Zero Tolerance Entertainment, Hustler, Third Degree Films, Wicked Pictures, Capitol Entertainment Agency, Xenith, Full Spread Entertainment, Nightingale Pictures, Brazzers, Woodrocket Mofos, and his own production company, Goodnight Media.